 Age of Discovery

-He was the first European explorer to sail around the tip of Africa from the Atlantic Ocean to the Indian Ocean, and opened opportunities for a new trade route to India.
+He was the first European explorer to sail around the tip of Africa, proving the Atlantic Ocean connects to the Indian Ocean, which opened opportunities for a new trade route to India.

 Bartolomeu Dias was the first European explorer to sail around the southern coast of Africa successfully.
 In 1488, Dias proved that a sea trading route from Europe to Asia was possible.
 The coast of Africa often had terrible storms which often deterred explorers.
 But with some luck and skill, Dias navigated these waters to open a new way to reach India from Europe.